sabasehrish/root_serialization/README.md

 Writes the _event_ data products into a buffer that is then written to a ROOT file.
 Specify both the name of the Outputer and the file to write as well as many  optional parameters:
 - splitLevel: split level for the branches, default 99
 - compressionLevel: compression level 0-9, default 9
 - compressionAlgorithm: name of compression algorithm.
-Allowed valued "", "ZLIB", "LZMA", "LZ4"
+Allowed valued "", "ZLIB", "LZMA", "LZ4", "ZSTD"
 - basketSize: default size of all baskets, default size 16384
 - treeMaxVirtualSize: Size of ROOT TTree TBasket cache.
 Use ROOT default if value is <0.
 Default -1.
 - autoFlush: passed value to TTree SetAutoFlush.
 Use of the default value -1 means no call is made.